mutasim77/ReactJS-Notebook/8.Refs/README.md

 <img width="700" alt="Screen Shot 2023-02-03 at 12 02 14 PM" src="https://user-images.githubusercontent.com/96326525/216524586-defd12f8-0da7-44ca-9a34-4e6e3849856a.png">

 Remember that you need to access the element through the current property.

+- ## Conclusion 🔴

+We started with a recap on the basic concepts of React and its usage, why we generally shouldn’t break the framework’s model, and why we may sometimes need to.

+Accessing the DOM through the interface the library exposes helps to maintain the internals of React in place (remember that <code>useState</code> contains more logic than just triggering a re-render cycle, like batching updates and, in the future, time slicing).

+Remember to use refs only when there is an implicit function call that React can’t handle through its methods.
+Also, make sure it doesn’t alter the internal state of the components.
+For more information, read the official React documentation about refs.